-Join Lisa Bock for an in-depth discussion in this video Creating strong passwords, part of Foundations of IT Security: Operating System Security.
+Join Lisa Bock for an in-depth discussion in this video Creating strong passwords, part of IT Security Foundations: Operating System Security (2015).

 - When authenticating into a system, I can use one of three things.
 What you know, such as a password, or a passphrase, a PIN, or even a lock combination.
 Or, what you have, in your hand such as a smart card, a token, or even a dongle.
 Or what you are, and that would be in the form of a biometric, such as a fingerprint, iris recognition, or voice recognition.
 Of the three, the password is simple and inexpensive, and even with all of the technologies we use today, will most always be used in some form.